Introduction

 Pros

-- Free basic coverage allowing you to access a variety of lessons and daily activities
+- Free basic coverage allows you to access a variety of lessons and daily activities

 - Provides classes for students of all skill levels, including beginners.